Heart bypass surgery - discharge

 Know how to respond to angina symptoms

-Stay active during your recovery, but be sure to start slowly.
+Stay active during your recovery, but start slowly.

 - Do not stand or sit in the same spot for too long.
 Move around a little bit.

-- Light household chores, such as setting the table, folding clothes, walking, and climbing stairs, should be okay.
+- Light household chores, such as setting the table, folding clothes, walking, and climbing stairs, should be OK.